DrugLib.com — Drug Information Portal

 Estradiol USP is a white crystalline powder, chemically described as estra-1,3,5(10)-triene-3,17β-diol.
 It has an empirical formula of C18H24O2·1/2 H2O and molecular weight of 281.4.
 The structural formula is:

-Each metered-dose pump contains 8.1 mL and is designed to accurately deliver 56 sprays of 90 mcL each after priming.
+Each metered-dose pump contains 8.1 mL and is designed to deliver 56 sprays of 90 mcL each after priming.
 One spray of Evamist contains 1.53 mg estradiol.
 The metered-dose pump should be held upright and vertical for spraying.
 Before a new applicator is used for the first time, the pump should be primed by spraying 3 times into the cover.

 CLINICAL PHARMACOLOGY